 Global transaction identifier (GTID) is a unique identifier created with each committed transaction on a source server and is OFF by default in Azure Database for MySQL.
-GTID is supported on versions 5.7 and 8.0 and only on servers that support storage up to 16 TB.
+GTID is supported on versions 5.7 and 8.0 and only on servers that support storage up to 16 TB(General purpose storage v2).
 To learn more about GTID and how it's used in replication, refer to MySQL's replication with GTID documentation.

 MySQL supports two types of transactions: GTID transactions (identified with GTID) and anonymous transactions (don't have a GTID allocated)

 The following server parameters are available for configuring GTID:

 ||Indicates if GTIDs are used to identify transactions.
 Changes between modes can only be done one step at a time in ascending order (ex.

 ||Enforces GTID consistency by allowing execution of only those statements that can be logged in a transactionally safe manner.
 This value must be set to

 After GTID is enabled, you cannot turn it back off.
 If you need to turn GTID OFF, please contact support.